Saturday, 27 June 2015

 Revisit Your Own Idealism to Handle Work Stress

-Revisiting idealism can help you survive the stresses of a neoliberal world
+Revisiting idealism can help you survive the stresses of work life

 What are the best ways to handle stress as a baby boomer still dealing with demanding clients, high-pressure days and daily operation in the thick of the rat race?
 When your kids are grown up, when bar-hopping after work with colleagues is too unhealthy an option, and when retirement is not in your plans any time in the foreseeable future, how do you unwind?
 The answer may be to revisit who you were at 15 or 20.
 The seeds of old dreams are still there, sitting in time capsules waiting to be opened and reclaimed.
 The difference now is that you can actually pursue them.